thorlindberg/thesis/dissertation/7-2 experiment-conformance.md

 {"break":true}

-If the type instance does not have a "values" property, the validation loops through the instance properties instead, checking if all required properties have been instantiated.
+If the type instance does not have a `values` property, the validation loops through the instance properties instead, checking if all required properties have been instantiated.
 If the check fails it returns an Object that indicates the data structure is invalid, with the feedback that a type was instantiated but is missing a required property.
 If the check passes for all required properties, it proceeds to check the property values.

 ```
 if (!hasValues) {